igormironchik/args-parser/README.md

 # Syntax

- * Argument starts with two dashes.
+ * An Argument starts with two dashes.
 For example `--argument`.
- * Flag starts with one dash.
+ * A Flag starts with one dash.
 For example `-b`.
- * If argument has value than value can be specified after space or after equal sign.
+ * If an argument has a value, then the value can be specified after a space or after an equal sign.
 For example `--argument value` and `--argument=value`.
  * Flags without values can be combined into one block.
 For example `-abc` defines three flags `-a`, `-b` and `-c`.
- * The last flag in flag's block can be with value.
-Then it's possible to type the next `-abc=value`.
-And here flag `-c` will have value `value`.
+ * The last flag in a flags' block can have a value.
+For example `-abc=value`.
+And here, flag `-c` will have the value `value`.
- * `MultiArg` class provides ability to define more than one value for argument.
-This type of arguments can be specified more than once in the command line.
+ * `MultiArg` class provides the ability to define more than one value for an argument.
+These types of arguments can be specified more than once in the command line.
 And the resulted value of the argument will be `StringList`.
  * `Command` class can be used to define command in command line interface.